aahad91/Covid-19-Visual/Overview_miniproject.md

 We made sure that the goals framed for the initial concept have been covered completely.
 We followed the same visualization techniques and representations.
 However, there are meagre changes like,
 - 3D plots have been changed to 2D plots for making it more pleasant and appealing
-- We faced issues while integrating all visualization techniques so it does not exist in final version
+- We faced issues while integrating all visualization techniques so range sliders does not exist in final version.
-- We have added dropdown so that use select visulaization bases on age,county,population,time and gender in single platform.
+- We have added dropdown so that user can select visulization based on age,county,population,time and gender in single platform.
+- We have implemented scatter plot, but as it is based on age group there were less no of scatter points so it does not exist in final version